About This Listing

 This guest house is located on our small Permaculture farm in a quiet and secure residential neighborhood of Entebbe.
 The rooms are fairly basic but are clean and comfortable with soft sheets, nice cotton muslin mosquito nets and fans.
 The bathroom is clean and well functioning, shower has plenty of hot water and good water pressure.

-There are two bedrooms available for rent, one wtih a single bed and one with a double bed.
+There are two bedrooms available for rent, one with a single bed and one with a double bed.
 Guests will share the bathroom and living room which is quite cute but small.
-You will also share a small kitchen which is equipped with gas cooker, refrigerator and everything you need to make tea and coffee.
-Breakfast is included, served on the flower-filled terrace and will include fresh baked banana bread, organic free-range eggs from our own chickens, fresh tropical fruits and Ugandan organic coffee or tea.
+There is a small kitchen with a microwave oven, a refrigerator and everything you need to make tea and coffee.
+A hearty breakfast is included, served on the flower-filled terrace and our organic free-range eggs are the best you will find in Uganda!